 Vogel Gryff, Leu and Wild Maa

-The piccolos, drums and (march) music are very similar to the Fasnacht (this year from 2-5 March in Basel).
-The tradition that is honoured annually on 13, 20 or 27 January in Kleinbasel has a different origin, however.
+The piccolos, drums and (march) music are similar to the Fasnacht.
+This tradition of Kleinbasel has a different origin.

-In 1225 the (wooden) Rhine bridge was built, which would only be replaced by the present Mittlere Brücke in 1905.
-This bridge led to significant growth in trade and economic prosperity in Kleinbasel, and in 1285 Rudolf I of Habsburg granted city rights.
+The (wooden) Rhine bridge was built in 1225.
+This bridge connected the two Basels and led to significant growth of the trade and economic prosperity in Kleinbasel.
+Rudolf I of Habsburg granted the town city rights in 1285.

 The separation from Grossbasel is strictly maintained in this tradition.
-The parade goes precisely to half of the Mittlere Brücke, and the figures always keep their faces to Kleinbasel and thus turn their backs to Grossbasel.
+The parade never enters Grossbasel, but halts precisely in the middle of the Mittlere Brücke (renovated in 1905).

 The figures always keep their faces to Kleinbasel and turn their backs to Grossbasel, like figures in Grossbasel stick out their tongues to Kleinbasel.

 The heraldry of the three societies is depicted on the windows in the cathedral Grossbasel, however.

 The societies march through Kleinbasel until late in the evening, accompanied by their piccolos and drums and the members of the three societies.
 (Source and further information: www.vogel-gryff.ch).